BPQ Home BPQ32 Home

 Defines your users.

 You can use as many USER lines as you need.
 Format is user,password,callsign.
 You may also set a user to automatically connect to one of your applications by adding the Application as a 4th parameter, and give the user the same rights as from a local console by adding a 5th parameter of SYSOP.
-If you want to specify SYSOP without an auto-connect application, enter "" as the 4th paramter.
-(Note "" is 2 x ", not 4 x ').
+If you want sysop rights but no application, leave the 4th parameter blank.
 For example:

 User and password are case sensitive.
 Call is converted to upper case